Capacitance measurements and electrostatic calibrations in experiments measuring the Casimir force: Capacitance Measurements and the Anomaly in Electrostatic Calibrations

-The measure of agreement between the experimental data and some fitting function is the so-called reduced $\chi^2$ equal to $\chi^2/f$, where $f=n-r$ is the number of degrees of freedom (in our case $f=361$).
-Using these definitions one can calculate that for the model of a modified spherical surface [see Eq.~(\ref{eq11}) and Fig.~2] the reduced $\chi^2$ is approximately equal to 715.
-For the model of an ideal sphere favored in Ref.~\cite{11} [see Eq.~(\ref{eq16}) and Fig.~3(b)] Eq.~(\ref{eq17}) leads to a reduced $\chi^2$ equal to 1100.
-So large values of the reduced $\chi^2$ are explained by the smallness of $\sigma_{C_i}$ in Fig.~4.
-We emphasize that very different values for the reduced $\chi^2$ are given in Ref.~\cite{11}.
-Thus, for the model of an ideal sphere Ref.~\cite{11} provides a reduced $\chi^2$ equal to 2.9.
-For the modified spherical surface described not by the exact function (\ref{eq11}) but by Eq.~(\ref{eq14}) Ref.~\cite{11} arrives at a reduced $\chi^2$ equal to 77.4.
-Both these values are not reproducible.
+The measure of agreement between the experimental data and some fitting function is the so-called reduced-$\chi^2$ equal to $\chi^2/f$, where $f=n-r$ is the number of degrees of freedom (in our case $f=361$).
+Using these definitions one can calculate that for the model of a modified spherical surface [see Eq.~(\ref{eq11}) and Fig.~1(b)] the reduced $\chi^2$ is approximately equal to 715.
+For the model of an ideal sphere\cite{15} [see Eq.~(\ref{eq16}) and Fig.~2(b)] (\ref{eq17}) leads to a reduced $\chi^2$ equal to 1100.
+So large values of the reduced $\chi^2$ are explained by the smallness of $\sigma_{C_i}$ in Fig.~3(a).
+We emphasize that significantly different values for the reduced $\chi^2$ are given in Ref.~\refcite{15}.
+Thus, for the model of an ideal sphere a reduced $\chi^2$ equal to 2.9 is reported.\cite{15} For the modified spherical surface described by Eq.~(\ref{eq14}), instead of the exact function (\ref{eq11}), a reduced $\chi^2$ equal to 77.4 is given.\cite{15} Both these values are not reproducible.